PhD through Practice in Design

 The PhD through practice entails a practitioner producing a body of work within a critically reflective frame of enquiry with the intention of extending and innovating an area of design practice.

 In the PhD programme through Design - whether working as part of a research cluster or on an individual programme of enquiry – students demonstrate advanced research ability in the discovery and development of new knowledge and skills, delivering findings at the frontiers of knowledge and application.

 The final submission for a doctoral award in Design will normally entail a combined submission of:

 A body of practical work

 A written text of 20,000 to 40,000 words.

 The NCAD’s training, supervision and support processes for PhD candidates include:

 Access to international PhD networks and exchange programmes

-- Annual national PhD conferences in art and design
+Support to participate in national PhD conferences in art and design

 Public symposia and conferences in PhD research areas

 Cross-institutional collaboration involving multidisciplinary research teams

 Training in appropriate research methods.

 Applicants for a PhD through Practice in Design are encouraged to identify members of college staff they would wish to work with as supervisor(s) to offer guidance in developing their research proposal.
 Details of staff research profiles can be found here (scroll down to ‘Design’).